0x80/typed-firestore-react/README.md

 I think all of these are likely to be caught during development and testing and should not occur in production code.

-In some cases it is a valid state that the document might not exist, so for those situations we have the `*Maybe` variants like `useDocumentMaybe()`.
-These functions do not throw but simply return undefined if the document does not exist.
+In some cases it is expected that the document might not exist, so for those situations we have the `*Maybe` variants like `useDocumentMaybe()`.
+These functions do not throw, and simply return undefined if the document does not exist.

-This approach of not handling errors in the calling context, also has a nice benefit, because now the loading state is directly tied to the data availability.
-If you wait for the loading state from `useDocument()` to be true, the Typescript compiler is also guaranteed that the data is defined.
+This approach also has a nice benefit, because now the loading state is directly tied to the data availability.
+If you wait for the loading state from `useDocument()` to become true, the Typescript compiler is also guaranteed that the data exists.

-In that sense, you do not need the loading state at all.It would be sufficient to just wait for the data to become defined, but for readability I would still recommend using the loading state variable.
+In that sense, you do not even need the loading state at all.
+It would be sufficient to simply wait for the data to become defined, but for code readability I would still recommend using the loading state variable.